 Running on a dedicated server, MigratoryData Server will automatically take advantage of all CPU cores available (no configuration tuning is needed).
 Otherwise, if MigratoryData Server runs on a shared server, it can be configured to use only a part of the CPU cores available.

 You can estimate the hardware and the number of MigratoryData Server instances required for your use case by using MigratoryData Benchmark Kit, a software tool able to:

 MigratoryData offers a common client API for various languages and technologies.
 You can use the different editions of the MigratoryData Client API to quickly add real-time features to your existing Internet applications.
 The available API editions are listed in Table 3.1.

-Written in pure Java, MigratoryData Server runs on all major operating systems: Linux/Unix, Mac, Windows, and potentially on any other platform having support for Oracle Java Runtime Environment (JRE) version 6.
+Written in Java, MigratoryData Server runs on all major operating systems: Linux/Unix, Mac OS, Windows, and potentially any other platform having support for OpenJDK Java Runtime Environment (JRE) version 8 or later.

 This chapter describes the MigratoryData concepts: messages and publish-subscribe model.

 A MigratoryData message has several pieces of information.
 Table 4.1 shows the message components exposed to the APIs.

 Note -- Depending on the configuration of MigratoryData Server and depending on the API usage, messages may include other pieces of information.
 For example, supposing the Guaranteed Message Delivery feature is enabled, then MigratoryData messages will be enriched with information related to sequence numbers used to achieve Guaranteed Message Delivery.
 However, such information is used internally only by the MigratoryData server and its APIs, it is not exposed to the developers in the API.

 MigratoryData APIs provide methods to create messages from application-specific data, publish messages, and retrieve the application-specific data from messages when received by the clients.